milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: ". . .Eh?!
 Is this what I look like?"

 *The reflection startles me, and I almost do a double take.
-With a pair of emerald eyes and royal blue hair just like Izumi's, there's no mistaking it—I'm in his sister's body.*
+With a pair of emerald eyes and royal blue hair just like Izumi's, there's no mistaking it—this is his sister's body.*

 CH2_Emi: "Wow, the genes are strong in this family. . ."

 *Instinctively, I raise my hands to touch my—her—face.*

+CH2_Emi: "Geez, she's gorgeous. . ."

 CH2_Emi: "Her skin is so soft, I wonder what kind of skincare routine she has?"

-CH2_Emi: "Ah, she's even got a beauty mark on her cheek!"
+CH2_Emi: "Ah, and there's a little beauty mark on her cheek!"

-CH2_Emi: "She's drop-dead gorgeous. . ."

 CH2_Emi: "As expected, an adult's body is really different."